DyneLang/DyneLang/README.md

 - compile source code into byte code
 - run byte code

+### Side Note

+"The 2.0 interpreter has numerous optimizations over the 1.0 version that required a slightly different function format.
+A 2.0 argFrame contains only what's necessary to make closures work.
+The _parent, _nextArgFrame, and _implementor slots can contain NIL if the function doesn't use them.
+Most important, a 2.0 argFrame will have a slot for a local variable only if the variable is referenced in another function and so must be present in a closure.
+Purely local variables are kept on the stack in 2.0.

+NumArgs in a 2.0 function has two bitfields.
+The lower 14 bits gives the number of arguments, and the upper 16 bits gives the number of locals to allocate on the stack." - Walter Smith

 ### A little extra fun:

 At this point, we can add a reader and writer for ROM data pretty easily.
 We